 There are 3 related stages in addiction:

-Neuro-imaging techniques like PET scans and MRIs have documented actual changes in the size and shape of nerve cells in the brains of addicts.
+Neuro-imaging techniques like PET scans and MRI scans have documented actual changes in the size and shape of nerve cells in the brains of addicts.
 These nerve cells form networks that affect our feelings and behavior.
 Drugs transform the way these networks function and therefore lead to changes in behavior.

-In addition to the dopamine cycle, there is also damage to the part of our brains where we make decisions changes.
+In addition to the dopamine cycle, there is also damage to the part of our brain where we make decisions.
 Although people with addictions know the consequences of what they do, the signals that stop behavior become impaired.
 Genetics may also play a role in increasing someone's vulnerability to addiction.

 Many addiction professionals believe addiction stems from a combination of biological, psychological, and environmental factors.
 The mix for some may not matter, but for others it may create an addictive personality.
 Some of the risk factors for addiction include: .